-In this mode, it is possible to have a maximum of 2 different 2-KB patterns stored in a 4-KB memory space starting at the base address specified in the low and high base address registers for the given cursor.
+In this mode, it is possible to have only up to 2 different 2KB patterns stored in a 4KB memory space starting at the base address specified in the low and high base address registers for the given cursor.

 The tables that follow show how the cursor data is organized in memory and the meaning of the bit for each position.